When is The HOPweek?

 Who can participate in The HOP?

-The HOP is for everyone who will start their bachelors or masters at Leiden University in The Hague in September 2019.
+The HOP is for everyone who will start their bachelors or masters at Leiden University in The Hague in September 2022.
 The week is for both Dutch and international students.
+Participation includes all activities organised by the HOP board, as well as all lunches on the physical programme days.

 I am not 18, can I still participate?